-The UK Government has announced that the scheme will be extended to October 2020.
+The UK Government has announced that the scheme will be extended to March 2021.
 There will be no changes to the operation of the scheme until August 2020 when there will be flexibility to allow employees to return to work back part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff.
-You can read the announcement in full on the Gov.uk website.

 Museum fundraising guidance